Please visit the below separate pages for these topics:

 Below please find a list of support services for students as well as information about the various resource centers on campus.

-- CARE at SARC is “UC San Diego’s confidential* advocacy and education office for sexual violence and gender-based violence.”
-Please visit their website for more information on support services including appointments, support groups, and programmatic offerings.
+- CARE at SARC: “UC San Diego’s confidential* advocacy and education office for sexual violence and gender-based violence.”
+Please visit their website for more information about:

-- Student Legal Services provides a number of different services, including counseling for individuals and groups, attorney referrals, and educational workshops.
+- Student Legal Services provides a number of different services, including:

-- The Writing Hub, a unit within the Teaching + Learning Commons, offers writing support to graduate students.
+- The Writing Hub, a unit within the Teaching + Learning Commons, offers writing support to graduate students, including:

 - There a number of different resource centers on campus that serve UC San Diego’s diverse student population: